 Extended Justification will be needed:

-> - For equipment lacking applicable harmonised standards
+- For equipment lacking applicable designated or harmonised standards

-> - For cases where the manufacturer has only applied a standard in part
+- For cases where the manufacturer has only applied a standard in part

 - For large equipment or installed systems where testing to standards is impractical and on-site or in-situ testing has to be performed

 - Where there are a large number of product variants and individual testing is uneconomic